Foundation Models for Causal Inference via Prior-Data Fitted Networks: CausalFM: Priors

-However, the above approach has drawbacks: (i)~It requires knowledge of the identification formula $\Bar{Q}$, which must be determined in a case-by-case basis depending on the causal inference setting $\mathcal{C}$ at hand.
-This can be tidious or even hard to compute in practice (e.g., solving the integral equation Eq.~\eqref{eq:iv_integral_identifiability}). (ii)~Putting a prior on $\prob_\mathrm{obs}$ makes it harder control the distribution of the causal query $Q$ directly.
-It has been shown in the literature that this can lead to prior misspecification for Bayesian causal inference or slowly converging posterior distributions.
+\textit{However}, the above approach has \textit{drawbacks}: (i)~It requires knowledge of the identification formula $\Bar{Q}$, which must be determined on a case-by-case basis depending on the causal inference setting $\mathcal{C}$ at hand.
+This can be tedious or even hard to compute in practice.
+For example, the IV setting from Example 3 requires solving integral equations to compute $\Bar{Q}$ \citep{Newey.2003}. (ii)~Constructing a prior for $\prob_\mathrm{obs}$ makes it harder control the distribution of the causal query $Q$ directly.
+It has been shown in the literature that this can lead to prior misspecification for Bayesian causal inference or slowly converging posterior distributions \citep{Linero.2022}.

-As a remedy, we propose to construct prior distributions over \emph{structural causal models} (SCMs) as done in, e.g., \cite{Hollmann.2023}.
-As a toy example, let us consider the following class of SCMs: